Battle of Ambon: Infantry

 Kapitz's headquarters was at Halong, between Paso and the town of Ambon.
-It included four armoured cars, an anti-aircraft machine gun detachment and four 40 mm AA guns.
-In the belief that the terrain on the south coast of Laitimor was too inhospitable for landings and that any attack was likely to be in the east, around the Bay of Baguala, the KNIL forces were concentrated at Paso, near the isthmus, under Major H. H. L. Tieland.
+It included four armoured cars, an anti-aircraft machine gun detachment and four 40 mm anti-aircraft (AA) guns.
+In the belief that the terrain on the south coast of Laitimor was too inhospitable for landings and that any attack was likely to be in the east, around the Bay of Baguala, the KNIL forces were concentrated at Paso near the isthmus, under Major H. H. L. Tieland.
 There were small KNIL detachments at likely landing places in the north of Hitu.

 Two companies of the 2/21st Battalion and 300 Dutch troops were at Laha Airfield, under the command of Major Mark Newbury.
 They were accompanied by Dutch artillery: four 75 mm field artillery pieces, four 37 mm anti-tank guns, four 75 mm anti-aircraft (AA) guns, four 40 mm AA guns, an AA machine gun platoon and an AA machine gun battery.

-However, Lieutenant Colonel Scott, Gull Force HQ and the remainder of the Australian troops were concentrated in the western part of Laitimor Peninsula, in case of an attack from the Bay of Ambon.
+However, Scott and the remainder of the Australian troops were concentrated in the western part of Laitimor Peninsula, in case of an attack from the Bay of Ambon.
 "A" Company of the 2/21st and one KNIL company were stationed at Eri, on the south west side of the bay.
-The 2/21st Battalion's pioneer platoon was on the plateau around Mt Nona (the highest point on Laitimor), with a Dutch anti-aircraft machine gun detachment.
+The 2/21st Battalion's pioneer platoon was on the plateau around Mt.
+Nona (the highest point on Laitimor), with a Dutch anti-aircraft machine gun detachment.
 Smaller Australian detachments were at: Latuhalat, near the south western tip of Laitimor and at Cape Batuanjut, just north of Eri.
 Gull Force HQ and a strategic reserve, "D" Company, were located on a line from the Nona plateau to Amahusu beach, between Eri and the town of Ambon.